 In blockchain, by contrast, it’s impossible to change a record once it has been created.
 And that’s the single greatest appeal of blockchain for record keeping - it’s immutable, unchangeable and secure.

-The 2008 Global Financial Crisis and the Origin of Blockchain
+The Origin of Blockchain - 2008 Global Financial Crisis

 It’s no accident that Satoshi Nakamoto (who, incidentally, is a pseudonym for either one person or a group of people) developed the idea behind blockchain in 2008.